-An old debate continues till today; which is the best content management system to be used?
-Drupal vs. WordPress is a common question that small and medium enterprises refer to after reviewing the common development alternatives on the market.
-The answer to that is not just a one liner but a thorough analysis that would help you compare these systems on your own.
+An old debate continues still today; which is the best content management system?
+Drupal or WordPress?
+It’s a common question that small and medium enterprises ask.
+The answer to that is not simple, it needs a thorough analysis that helps you compare these two excellent systems.

 WORDPRESS AND DRUPAL

-WordPress and Drupal are the two most popular names in the list of top 20 Content Management Systems (CMS) that are used worldwide.
-With Drupal being launched in 2001 and WordPress after a gap of just two years, in 2003, both of them offer similar services but in different ways.
+WordPress and Drupal are the two most popular names in Content Management Systems (CMS) that are used worldwide.
+With Drupal being launched in 2001, and WordPress just two years, in 2003, both of them offer similar, but in different, services.

-Whether you want to write a blog, create your own website or deal with any other work related to digital content, initially you need to choose an application that would help achieve your goals.
-If you want to make the best choice, you will probably consider doing it between WordPress and Drupal.
+Whether you want to write a blog or create your own website, initially you need to choose an application that helps you achieve your goals.
+If you are unsure and want to make a good choice, you should probably consider using WordPress and Drupal.

 MAKING THE CHOICE